Welcome to Truro High School Old GirlsHello everyone!

 So if you've moved on to pastures new, started a new job, graduated, retired, got married, got into uni, had a baby, had a grandchild or perhaps just climbed Mount Everest then we want to hear from you!

-Membership is open to all ex pupils of the High School and we have members of all ages from recent leavers to those much older!
+Membership is open to all former pupils of Truro High School and we have members of all ages from recent leavers to those much older!

 There is no charge for joining so please go to the 'register' tab above and fill in your details.

-Old Girls are welcome at all school events, our next events are Friday 6 December are Christmas
+Old Girls are welcome at all school events, our next events are:

 If you would like to come to an Old Girls' 'Back to School Day' please let us know.
-This usually takes place in the Autumn Term, date of next event to be confirmed.
 This is your chance to return to Truro High for coffee, two lessons and lunch.
-Details of subjects of offer will available nearer the time, so please let us know if you are able to come and confirm that we have your correct contact details.
+Details of subjects will be available nearer the time, so please let us know if you would like to register for this and confirm that we have your correct contact details.
 If we don't have them, please fill in an OGA contact information form (go to the 'register' tab above) and we will contact you by email or post, whichever you request.
-Please let Marianne Inskip know if you would like to attend this popular event: firstname.lastname@example.org.
+Please let Clare Harris know if you would like to attend this popular event: firstname.lastname@example.org.